Considerations For GLP-1 As A Weight Loss Medication: How to Protect Your Muscle Mass

 Remember that the habits you build during medication treatment will determine your long-term success.
 Use this period not just to lose weight, but to fundamentally transform your relationship with exercise, nutrition, and health.

 There are many good avenues to start pursuing your health habits.
 Innova Vita Fitness has a Health and Wellness Education course that is made especially for beginners that want to take control of their health and live healthier lives.
+Check it out here.
 Now that we’ve plugged the course, other options could be to talk to a qualified personal trainer.
 Ideally, find a trainer that has at least an undergrad in Kinesiology or something similar like exercise science rather than just a certification.
 The reason being a full college degree covers many other areas than just understanding exercise, there’s often coursework in exercise and health psychology which will be immensely helpful for professionals trying to help newcomers adopt new health habits.
 Certifications like NASM, NSCA, and ACSM do touch on these things but that is much different than a full course or even a minor in it.

 References